yt-project/blog/content/posts/post_17_yt-development-external-analysis-and-simulation-code-support.md

+---
-# yt development: External Analysis and Simulation Code Support
+title: yt development: External Analysis and Simulation Code Support
 author: Matthew Turk
 date: 2011-03-07T06:17:09-00:00
+lastmod: 2011-03-07T06:17:09-00:00
+cover: /img/random/shoes.jpeg
+categories:
+  - archive
+tags:
+  - archive
+---
 This last week was the first full week on [BitBucket](http://hg.enzotools.org/) and so far I think it has been quite successful.
 The new development process is for most of the core